aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/fields/get/_index.md

 ~/{file-name}/fields/{index}
 ~/{file-name}/{nodePath}/fields/{index}
 ```
+, where:

-*{file-name}* is the name of the Word document containing elements.
+- *{file-name}* is a filename of a document.
-*{nodePath}* is the path to specific node in the document.
-If this URI is used, only elements contained within specific node will be returned.
-Supported syntax:
+- *{nodePath}* is a path to a node in a document.
+If this parameter is used, elements contained within a specified node will be processed:

-- *sections/{sectionIndex}* - references specific section.
+  - *sections/{sectionIndex}* - references a section.
-- *paragraphs/{paragraphIndex}* - references specific paragraph.
+  - *paragraphs/{paragraphIndex}* - references a paragraph.
-- *sections/{sectionIndex}/paragraphs/{paragraphIndex}* - references specific paragraph within section.
+  - *sections/{sectionIndex}/paragraphs/{paragraphIndex}* - references a paragraph within a section.

-*index}* is the index of specific field.
+- *{index}* is an index of a field.

 The resource properties are: